-Availability is a key factor that determines a good and bad service experience for your customers, particularly when it comes to long-term customers.
-Adding more touchpoints – instant message, emails etc – is an excellent way to create an always-on effect but you may not have the staffing resources to fulfil 100% availability.
+Availability is a key factor that determines a good and bad customer experience.
+By adding more touch points this can be improved.
+Like instant message, emails et.
+This is an excellent way to create an always-on effect, particularly for customer support, but you may not have the staffing resources to fulfil 100% availability.

 Many businesses view these options as a buffer between ‘costly’ phone or on-site support [Being Human is Good Business, K. Smaby].
 Many clients, however, need real-time, vocal support or reassurance — a lil bit of that human touch – to quote Bruce Springsteen.

-This post will help you and your staff effectively manage queries, provide valuable information and add a personal touch for inbound callers using your business phone system.
+This post will help you effectively manage queries, provide valuable information and add a personal touch for inbound callers using your business phone system.

 Custom Music on Hold